pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 All other files may be omitted at the installing tool's discretion.
 Additional installer-specific files may be present.

-This :file:`.dist-info/` directory may contain the following directory, described in detail below:
+This :file:`.dist-info/` directory may contain the following directories, described in detail below:

 * :file:`licenses/`: contains license files.
+* :file:`sboms/`: contains Software Bill-of-Materials files (SBOMs).

 .. note::